-Responding with compassion, validation, and support when an individual discloses that they may have been a victim of physical, emotional, sexual or gender-based harassment or misconduct, can be an important part of their healing process.
+Responding with compassion, validation, and support when an individual discloses they may have been a victim of physical, emotional, sexual or gender-based harassment or misconduct, is an important step toward healing.
 Sometimes the most valuable advice comes from someone the individual already trusts.
 Whether you are a roommate, parent, faculty, or staff member you should strive to respond to an individual’s disclosure with the sensitivity and respect they deserve.

 It takes incredible strength and courage for someone to reveal they are a victim.
 Listen actively and without judgement.
 Avoid asking questions or digging for details.
 It’s best to allow them to control what information they share.